 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Thank you to everyone who attended the December 5 Open House.
-Over 130 people attended the event.
-Click here to take an online survey and provide feedback on all of the project recommendations.
+Over 130 people attended the event to review and comment on the project recommendations.

 At the Stakeholder Advisory Committee meeting on October 17, the project goals were adopted by the committee:

 This planning process will update the 2003 Foster Road Transportation and Streetscape Plan, which identified multimodal transportation Improvements along Foster Road from SE 50th to SE 90th Avenues.
 This effort will revisit and finalize the recommendations in the original plan prior to constructing safety (e.g. curb extensions, marked crossings, medians, etc.) and streetscape (e.g. trees, street lights, etc.) improvements in the stretch of Foster from SE 50th to SE 84th Avenues, scheduled to begin in 2014.

 The 2003 Foster Road Transportation and Streetscape Plan was developed via a public process and outlined improvements for the street and sidewalk on Foster Road to improve safety and appearance of the street and support the people and businesses of the surrounding community, from SE 50th to SE 90th Avenues.

 In early 2012 the City of Portland was awarded $1.25 million, as part of the 2012-15 Regional Flexible Fund Allocation, to implement many of the improvements identified in the plan related to safety and streetscape.
 The Portland Development Commission also set aside $2 million for this effort, bringing the total to $3.25 million.
 The Regional Flexible Funding application, with project locations and descriptions, can be downloaded by clicking here.